 When is Trevi Fountain Cleaned?

 That's hard to answer.
-Some folks say it's cleaned Monday, Wednesday, and Friday at some point between 6 - 10 am.
+Some people say it's cleaned Monday, Wednesday, and Friday at some point between 6 - 10 am.
 Others say it's every morning.

-Major maintenance and restoration aren't done often and are usually announced ahead of time.
+As for major maintenance and restoration, it doesn't happen often and is usually announced ahead of time.

-Its last restoration was funded by the fashion house Fendi, who spend $2.4 million on the project.
+Its last restoration was funded by the fashion house Fendi, who spent $2.4 million on the project.

 Can you visit Trevi Fountain at Night?

 Yes!
-In fact, it is even more beautiful at night as the fountains and its surroundings are all lit up.
+It is even more beautiful at night as the fountains and its surroundings are all lit up.